Postgraduate research opportunities Advancing Indoor Air Quality for Vulnerable Groups: Co-Development of Tailored Advice & Feedback Mechanisms

 Qualifications/skills required:

-- An upper-second or first-class BSc Honours degree or a Master's degree in a relevant area (e.g. Architecture, Engineering, Psychology, Computer Science, Data analytics)
+• An upper-second or first-class BSc Honours degree or a Master's degree in a relevant area (such as, Architecture, Engineering, Psychology, Computer Science, Data analytics)

-Applicants who do not meet the home tuition rate criteria are still eligible to apply for the scholarships, but the difference between the international tuition rate and home tuition rate must be financed by the student or their third-party sponsor.
+Applicants who do not qualify for the home tuition fee rate are still eligible to apply for the scholarships.
+However, the difference between the international and home tuition rates (estimated at £86,838 in total) must be covered by the student or their third-party sponsor.
+The stipend cannot be used to cover this difference.

 Project Details

-This PhD studentship is part of the Strathclyde Centre for Doctoral Training (SCDT) in Energy-efficient Indoor Climate Control for Optimised Health (EICCOH).
-The centre addresses the critical skills gap in designing net-zero buildings that are human-centric and optimise health.
-This exciting opportunity
+This funded PhD studentship (Home UK applicants) is part of the Strathclyde Centre for Doctoral Training (SCDT) in Energy-efficient Indoor Climate Control for Optimised Health (EICCOH).
+This interdisciplinary training centre is dedicated to addressing the net-zero skills gap by equipping researchers with expertise in human-centric, smart building design and optimisation.

 Research Focus

-- Conduct workshops and interviews with vulnerable groups (e.g. people with asthma, COPD) to understand their needs and preferences.
+3. engagement with vulnerable groups: conduct workshops and interviews with vulnerable groups (such as individuals with asthma, COPD) to identify their needs and preferences

 Why Join This Programme?